manetu/benchmark-tool/README.md

-# Manetu Performance App
+# Manetu Benchmark Tool

 [![CircleCI](https://circleci.com/gh/manetu/data-loader/tree/master.svg?style=svg)](https://circleci.com/gh/manetu/data-loader/tree/master)

-The Manetu Performance App is a command-line tool used to performance test and generate benchmarks for the Manetu Platform.
+The Manetu Benchmark Tool is a command-line tool used to performance test and generate benchmarks for the Manetu Platform.
 This tool emulates the essential functions of a Manetu data connector intended to facilitate testing and benchmarking.

 ## Features

-The tool supports three main test suites:
+The tool supports five main test suites:

 1. **vaults**: Tests vault creation and deletion operations
     - Creates specified number of vaults